skenkare6/ee464_diagnosing_errors/README.md

 # ee464_diagnosing_errors

+## Contents of the repo
+* `MySQL_Scripts` contains scripts for setting up MySQL
+* `env` is a python virtual environment.
+This isn't fully set up, so you might not want to use this yet.
+* `reports` contains all of our written reports for our Senior Design class.
+The report `i5_EE464FinalReport.pdf` is our final report that documents our work on this project.
+* `sandbox` currently contains scratch code and our code for the testing harness, test-to-source tool, and diffs-in-code tool.
+Ideally, everything that is not scratch would be moved to `src`.
+* `src` contains our source code
+* `test` contains our source code's tests.
+* Other misc. files: `Docker` files and convenience scripts for `MySQL`.

 ## TODO

-* Add test case description to RTestCase in database
+* Add test case description to `RTestCase` in database
-* Put in testFile name and get back all of the testcases inside of the testfile
-* Use path in repository table to set Rscript working directories
-* Move modules 1 and 2 into src/ directory of our repo
+* Move modules 1 and 2 into `src/` directory of our repo
-* Unhardcode anomalydetection from everywhere
-* Test harness
-* Stretch goal: Test and refactor modules

 ## Getting started
 ### Setting up the MySQL databases